DaveSang/GettingandCleaningData/README.md

 2. I then read the "UCI HAR Dataset/features.txt" and "UCI HAR Dataset/activity_labels.txt" files.
 3. I read the "UCI HAR Dataset/train/subject_train.txt", "UCI HAR Dataset/train/y_train.txt" and "UCI HAR Dataset/train/X_train.txt"    (training data) files.
 4. I then read "UCI HAR Dataset/test/subject_test.txt", "UCI HAR Dataset/test/y_test.txt" and "UCI HAR Dataset/test/X_test.txt"        files.
-5. I proceeded to combine/merge the data, initially using the rbind() function to merge the test and traninig data sets in relation    to subject, activity and features, and allocated column/field names for variables "Subject" and "Activity".
+5. I proceeded to combine/merge the data, initially using the rbind() function to merge the test and traninig data sets in relation    to "Subject", "Activity" and "Features", and allocated column/field names for variables "Subject" and "Activity".
 6. I then allocated the data to a single table using the cbind() function and checked to see that all was as to be expected.
 7. I then looked for all columns that had a "Std." or "Mean." and then lookd at the DIM of each field.
 8. I generated an output with a condition to ensure that the required columns and conditions ("Std" and "Mean") were met.
 From now    on referred to the "Subset data".
-9. I then named/labelled the activities in the dataset and allocated the Activity field/column as a character (from a numeric type)    within the Subset data.
+9. I then named/labelled the activities in the dataset and allocated the "Activity" field/column as a character (from a numeric        type) within the Subset data.
 This was done to ensure that the field/column can can accept activity names.
 The activity           names were then taken from the documentation supporting.
 10. I then enabled the Activity variable to be factored for future processing (changing naming conventions with the Subset data).
 11. I then looked at te field/column names within the Subset data (all data that had "Std." and "Mean" data).
 I proceeded to change    those variable identities (and others) to something more visually appealing and easier to understand.
 12. I then proceeded to clean things up within the Subset dataset.
 13. I made the "Subject" field/column a factor.
-I the then aggregated the "Subject" and "Activity with the "Subset data", "mean"      and using the aggregate() function and then ordered the subset data by subject and activity.
+I the then aggregated the "Subject" and "Activity with the "Subset data", "mean"       using the aggregate() function and then ordered the Subset data by "Subject" and "Activity".
 14. I then generated the "Tidy.txt" file using the write.table() function.